jamrobwill1234/SimpleApps/README.md

 ---

-This app holds the basic apps we worked on in class.
+This repo holds the basic apps we worked on in class.